Comarcas of Asturias

-Asturias, an autonomous community in Spain, is divided into eight comarcas.
-These comarcas are not an administrative division of the autonomous community, and are only used as a system to homogenize the statistical data made by the Principality of Asturias.
+Asturias, an autonomous community in Spain, is divided into eight comarcas (cotarros in Asturian).
+These comarcas are not an administrative division of the autonomous community, and are only used as a system to homogenize the statistical data collected by the Principality of Asturias.

 The comarcas in Spain are a grouping of municipalities that are encouraged (but not required) to work together to achieve objectives.
-Comarca is a Spanish word roughly equivalent to the English word county.
+The term Comarca is a Spanish word roughly equivalent to the English word county.

-List of comarcas of Asturias
+List

 The comarcas of Asturias are listed here, each with its Spanish-language name first, followed by its Asturian-language name if that differs: